dhis2/dhis2-android-sdk/doc/content/androsdk/architecture.md

 - `*TableInfo`: defines the table structure.
 It is used by the `*Store`.
 - `*Handler`: receives a list of Model objects and uses the `*Store` to persist them in the database.
 - `*Fields`: API fields.
 - `*Service`: Retrofit service defining the API calls.
 Methods in this file usually receive a list of fields, which is defined in `*Fields`.
-And they ususally return a List or a Payload of Model objects.
+And they usually return a List or a Payload of Model objects.
 - `*Call`/ `*CallFactory`: defines the call.
 It usually links the service and the handler.

 ## Local database

 SQLBrite library is used for migrations.
 The database has a version number defined in `DbOpenHelper`.
 In case the device has an outdated database, it will execute the pending migrations up to the current version number.
-Migrations are defined in `resources/assets`
+Migrations are defined in `assets/migrations`